Make the Michigan History Museum Your Next Adventure

 After about a 25-year gap since visiting the beautiful downtown Lansing building, it has become one of my go-to spots in Lansing now that I am a parent.

-Some of the Michigan History Museum is exactly the same as I remember it from my childhood, but there are plenty of new additions including rotating exhibits.
+Some of the Michigan History Museum is exactly as I remember it from my childhood, but there are plenty of new additions including rotating exhibits.
 Many of the exhibits are geared toward children, making it an ideal destination for family fun.

 This five-story building tells us the history of Michigan starting with the very earliest people and goes all the way through the middle of the 20th century.